zhenzhenclaire/zosconnect-usernamed-codepage/README.md

 - To deploy the sample API (```CodePageAPIExample.aar```), follow the steps described in the Automated API management section of the z/OS Connect EE documentation in the IBM Knowledge Center.
 If transferring the file via ftp, ensure the file is transferred as binary.

 Follow the steps below to generate and deploy from the sample projects / source provided:
 - On your IBM Explorer for z/OS (or any of the supported Eclipse environment), click on File -> Import then click on General -> Existing Projects into Workspace.
-Select the ```CICSClaimsServiceProject.zip``` file included in the package (confirm that the CICSClaimsService project is selected under the Projects field) and click Finish.
-Repeat the same steps for ```CICSClaimsAPIProject.zip``` (confirm that the CICSClaimsAPI project is selected under the Projects field).
+Select the ```CICSCodepageProject.zip``` file included in the package (confirm that the CodePageExample and CodePageAPIExample projects are selected under the Projects field) and click Finish.

 - To deploy the service from the API Toolkit, follow the steps described in the Deploying a service section of the z/OS Connect EE documentation in the IBM Knowledge Center.